johntalton/boschIEU/README.md

 [Adafruit BMP388](https://www.adafruit.com/product/3966)

+(note: Adafruit nologer sells the [bmp085](https://www.adafruit.com/product/391) or [bmp180](https://www.adafruit.com/product/1603), donation of legacy chips are welcome to aid in greater product support)

 # :wrench: API

 The API is exposed via a `Sensor` class and a factory `BoschIEU`.
 Additional utilitiy class `Converter` is exposed for more complex use cases.
 The `Fifo` class is exposed on the `Sensor.fifo` getter.